What is a Tummy tuck?

 What are average Tummy Tuck prices in Baltimore?

 Patients often want to know how our price compares to other Plastic Surgeons in the area.
-To answer this question, we did a survey in November 2024 with 10 Plastic Surgeons.
+We conducted a survey of the top 10 tummy tuck surgeons in Baltimore to find out what the average standard and extended tummy tuck prices are in our area.

 Can I finance my Tummy Tuck?